Biggest point spreads in Ohio State since 2013 - NewsBreak

 COLUMBUS, Ohio (WCMH) — It’s no secret that No. 3 Ohio State is a heavy favorite to ease past Arkansas State on Saturday afternoon and improve to 2-0.

 But just how easy of a win is this supposed to be for the Buckeyes?
 The oddsmakers have set the point spread at 43.5 points with an over/under at 68.5 points.
-This means the expectation is for the Buckeyes to win by six touchdowns or more.Poland storms back for comeback win
+This means the expectation is for the Buckeyes to win by six touchdowns or more.Winter in Ohio: When the first snow usually arrives?

 8: Ohio State (-40) vs. Oregon State (Sept.
 1, 2018)